menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 This division is part of the same philosophy: design your tool for its specific job, and that includes its "home" on the command line.

 ## The Critical Base a.k.a.
 Don't Repeat Yourself
-This all sounds great, but what about the maintenance nightmare?
-Do all 15 tools have their own API key logic?
-How to manage LLM models?
-Etc
+This all sounds great, but what about the maintenance nightmare of having 15 different tools?
+How do you manage API keys, model selection, and updates?

 This is the most important part: you must build a base implementation.